trixi-framework/TrixiParticles.jl/docs/src/overview.md

 The actual API reference is not listed on a single page, like in most Julia packages, but instead is split into multiple sections that follow a similar structure as the code files themselves.
-In these sections, API docs are integrated into theoretical background of the methods.
+In these sections, API docs are combined with explanations of the theoretical background of these methods.

 The following page gives a rough overview of important parts of the code.